 Another risk of cannabis use is an addiction known as marijuana use disorder.
 Experts define this as compulsive cannabis use which interferes with activities such as work or day-to-day self-care.
 More and more cannabis is necessary to produce the same effects as tolerance develops, and when they stop using, withdrawal symptoms can occur.

 In a 2010 study, 94 cannabis users were tested seven days apart, once while drug-free and again while under the influence.
 The researchers found that, while intoxicated, those smoking high THC/low CBD strains were more reactive to drug and food-related stimuli compared with those smoking high CBD/low THC varieties.

 Does CBD Counteract the THC High?

-It has been suggested that CBD could counteract the psychoactive effects of THC and stop you from being high.
-However, the evidence for this is inconclusive.
+There is inconclusive evidence that CBD could counteract the psychoactive effects of THC and stop you from being high.
 One study from 1976 suggests that CBD could reduce a high when taken before THC, but not when the two cannabinoids are taken together.

-However, later research studies found that THC induced equal feelings of being stoned when taken alone or in combination with CBD.
+Later research studies found that THC induced equal feelings of intoxication when taken alone or in combination with CBD.